PubInv/ventmon-ventilator-inline-test-monitor/README.md

 ## Licensing

-All code in this repo is licensed under the GNU 3 public license.
+All code in this repo is licensed under the MIT License.
 All documents and diagrams and licensed under CC0.

 ## Initial Design Idea